 Q: Why are you proposing 45 parking spaces when the Inn has operated with far less for years?
 Won’t the headlights disturb the neighbors?

-A: The existing parking area is not only too small to service the Inn, but it is deteriorating and unsafe for guests and employees.
-The inn cannot be open in the winter because the asphalt can no longer be plowed without crumbling.
+The existing parking area is not only too small to service the Inn but does not reflect its historic location or size and is deteriorating and unsafe for guests and employees.
+The inn cannot be open in the winter because specific asphalt sections can no longer be plowed without crumbling.
 As noted above, prior owners have used the existing parking area but have allowed additional vehicles to park on the grass or along Maple Avenue.
 Three Stewards do not want to encourage guests to continue to park on the grass or off-site and have, therefore, proposed a parking area that is zoning-compliant and safe based on today’s standards.
 The proposed parking area will have 45 parking spaces because the Zoning Regulations require 45 parking spaces based on existing uses.

 Three Stewards’ design team has designed the parking area to minimize impacts by, among other things, selecting dark-sky-compliant lighting fixtures and low-to-the-ground walkway lights, utilizing the existing wall along Maple Avenue, and incorporating additional evergreen plantings to screen the area, shielding headlights and most vehicles from view.
-Based on the American Standard for Nursery Stock, a 3-31/2” caliper Maple tree averages 16’ in height; and the flowering dogwoods will be approximately 12’ tall at the time of planting.
 A rendered elevation of the property from Maple Avenue is below.
-The full application packet with updates and engineered drawings are available at Town Hall, or click here for digital copies.

 Q: Isn’t the scale of the parking lot and hardscaping beyond the scope of what zoning regulations allow?